 So, how can you get exposure to real world problems and also have the skills to solve them?
 By working on what deeply interests you (rather than chasing money or success - these are possible by-products, not startup goals).

 Deep interest is a prerequisite for gaining access to the insights and expertise needed to solve hard problems in any given field.

-Most successful founders seem to have an inexhaustible interest, be it in science, tech, food, medical, finance, art, law, social, media or design.
+Most successful founders seem to have an inexhaustible interest, be it in science, tech, food, finance, art, law, psychology, media or design.

 When you have a deep level of interest, the work is reward enough.
 Then, having gained domain expertise, problems and their solutions may become visible to you, that are not obvious to others.
 As you make discoveries, a startup idea of deep value and uniqueness may emerge.
 This is the time to act!